PlagueVRC/AntiRip/README.md

 ## How secure is this?

 I will keep transparent here without guiding rippers on how to attack your works.
-This is not foolproof, but close to the best you can get at this time.
+This is not foolproof, but the best you can get at this time.
 Rip wise, this cannot be currently ripped without a insane amount of work, as ripping compiled shadercode, reversing it back to unity compatible code and also getting hold of the keys would be hell.
 Hotswap wise, a dedicated enough ripper with experience with mods could hotswap your avatar.
 This is not immune to that.
-You can however put a watermark on your avatar to drive hotswappers into being banned which they wont be able to remove, as the meshes will be encrypted, regardless of hotswap.
+(Soon to be countered with trap params making even that extremely harder to do) You can however put a watermark on your avatar to drive hotswappers into being banned which they wont be able to remove, as the meshes will be encrypted, regardless of hotswap.
 A hotswap done with the high amount of work i have mentioned here would only get the avatar working normally in game; not in unity.

 ## Support